- What kind of certification do you require of your teachers?

 We’re working on funding and growing our base (preschool and prek), with hopes of someday building a new gym and possibly a new high school.
 Currently our Booster Club is working on plans for concessions and rest rooms near the new multi-purpose field.

-- Are families required to attend the church here?
+- Are families required to attend the church?

-No. We just ask that families attend Belleview or a like-minded church so that church, school, and home all work together in training up Godly young men and young ladies.
+We ask that families attend a like-minded church so that church, school, and home all work together in training up Godly young men and young ladies.

 - How is biblical integration incorporated in the classrooms?